Nursery admissions 2025-26

 1. In year Nursery application (2025-26)

-If your child was born between 1 September 2021 and 31 August 2022 and does not have a nursery place or you wish to apply for a transfer you must submit an online application on Parent Portal.
-If you are unable to apply online, please contact us for an In- year Nursery application (CAF).
+If your child was born between 1 September 2021 and 31 August 2022 and does not have a nursery place or you wish to apply for a transfer you should submit an online application on Parent Portal.

 2. In year Nursery application (Jan/April start)

-If your child turns three during the 2025-26 school year and you would like a nursery place for January or April 2026, you should complete an In- year Nursery application (CAF).
+If your child turns three during the 2025-26 school year and you would like a nursery place for January or April 2026, you should submit an online application on Parent Portal.
+In year nursery applications will be processed according to the timetable below:

 You should also submit an application for Nursery 2026-27 in case we are unable to offer a place for a January or April start.